myuanz/stereoseq-to-adata/README.md

     ...

 save_to: Path | None
-    the path to save the AnnData objects cell_add_prefix: str the prefix to add to the cell names verbose: bool whether to print debug information workers: int the number of workers to use
+    the path to save the AnnData objects obs_add_prefix: str the prefix to add to the observation names verbose: bool whether to print debug information workers: int the number of workers to use